stepanataccolade/docsv2/sources/int_paas_iaas_providers.md

 4. Enter your access and secret keys provided by AWS.
 [See here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) for info on how to generate them.
 5. Click `Save`

 You can now use this integration to set up your Environment and Deployment Pipelines on your Elastic Beanstalk service.
-For more information on this, please check out our [Configuring deployments to PaaS/IaaS providers - AWS Elastic Beanstalk section](http://docs.shippable.com/ci_configure/#aws-elastic-beanstalk)
+For more information on this, refer the documentation on [Configuring deployments to PaaS/IaaS providers - AWS Elastic Beanstalk section](http://docs.shippable.com/ci_configure/#aws-elastic-beanstalk).
+In addition, review our blog for a stepwise guide on [deploying your source code application on AWS Elastic Beanstalk](http://blog.shippable.com/how-to-deploy-your-application-to-aws-elastic-beanstalk-using-shippable-part-1).

+---

-Stay tuned for other PaaS/IaaS providers
+Stay tuned for other PaaS/IaaS providers.